-The college is renowned for its catering prowess with famous chefs including Gary Rhodes and Nathan Outlaw among its previous students and perhaps we are now seeing a new rising star to add to the list.
-Eden is currently working as a commis chef at Colette's fine dining restaurant in the five-star Grove Hotel at Chandler's Cross in Hertfordshire, under the watchful eye of Chef Russell Bateman who trained under such culinary luminaries as Marcus Wareing, Daniel Clifford, Nico Ladenis and Marc Veryat at his three Michelin star restaurant in France.
+Eden is currently working as a commis chef at Colette’s fine dining restaurant in the five-star Grove hotel in Chandler’s Cross in Hertfordshire, under the watchful eye of Chef Russell Bateman, who trained under culinary luminaries such as Marcus Wareing, Daniel Clifford, Nico Ladenis and Marc Veyrat at his three-Michelin-starred restaurant in France.

-She will now take part in squad training, potentially for the next two years, in order to have the chance of being selected.
-While only four students from around the UK were picked to join the squad the pressure is on as only one will make it to Russia.
+Eden will now take part in squad training, potentially for the next two years, in order to have the chance of being selected.
+While only four students from around the UK were picked to join the squad, the pressure is on as only one will make it to Russia.